-- i) Will be awarded annually on the basis of financial need to UK undergraduate students of Girton College by the Bursaries Committee (see Ordinance II.9).
-Candidates should be eligible for a Cambridge Bursary. - ii) The Bursaries will be awarded on entry, or they may be awarded at any stage during an undergraduate's course.
+i) Will be awarded annually on the basis of financial need to UK undergraduate students of

+Back to contents GIRTON COLLEGE ORDINANCES as of 10 April 2024 Corrections should be sent to council@girton.cam.ac.uk Girton College by the Bursaries Committee (see Ordinance II.9).
+Candidates should be eligible for a Cambridge Bursary.

+- ii) The Bursaries will be awarded on entry, or they may be awarded at any stage during an undergraduate's course.
 They will continue to be paid for the length of the undergraduate course of three or four years, subject to the recipient being eligible for a Cambridge Bursary.
 It is intended that the bursary can be either a partial bursary or a full bursary up to the amount that meets the maximum Cambridge Bursary Scheme Payment. - 19.7.
 In all other respects the Girton Pioneer Award Fund will be governed and administered under the rules and regulations of the Emily Davies Bursary Funds (see Ordinance XIII.5(d) 11).
 The annual award to the recipient will be identified as either the Girton Pioneer Award or the Girton Pioneer Bursary. - 19.8.
 Any unused income of the Fund will be re-invested in the capital of the Fund. - 19.9.
 In the event that there is no further need, Council will decide on a further purpose in accordance with the original wishes of the donors to support the students of Girton and their contributions to College life.

 - 20) The Elma Wyatt Bursary Fund for Clinical Medicine - 20.1.
 The Elma Wyatt Fund was established in 2018 by the bequest of £100,000 from Dr Elma Wyatt (1951, Natural Sciences and Medical Sciences (Clinical)) left to Girton College "for the benefit of medical students of the said College". - 20.2.
 The fund shall be a permanent capital fund within the College's Amalgamated Trust Funds. - 20.3.
 Council has agreed that the income from the Fund is to be used primarily to provide maintenance bursaries for full time students at Girton College reading clinical medicine.
 These awards shall be known as the Elma Wyatt Bursaries. - 20.4.
 The award will be made annually on the basis of financial need to a UK student of Girton College reading clinical medicine by the Bursaries Committee (see Ordinance II.9).
 Candidates should be eligible for a Cambridge Bursary. - 20.5.
-The bursaries will be awarded on entry to the Clinical Medicine course, and will continue to

-- be paid for the length of the course of three years, subject to the recipient being eligible for a Cambridge Bursary. - 20.6.
+The bursaries will be awarded on entry to the Clinical Medicine course, and will continue to be paid for the length of the course of three years, subject to the recipient being eligible for a Cambridge Bursary. - 20.6.
 In all other respects the Elma Wyatt Bursary Fund will be governed and administered under the rules and regulations of the Emily Davies Bursary II Fund (see Ordinance XIII.5(d) 11.2).
 The annual award to the recipient will be identified as the Elma Wyatt Bursary. - 20.7.
-Surplus income remaining after bursaries have been awarded in any given year may be either made available for hardship grants for medical students at College, or reinvested in the capital of the Fund. - 20.8.
-Grants shall be reported to Council and a summary published in the Girton Annual Review. - 20.9.
-In the event that there is no further need, Council will decide on a further purpose in accordance with the wishes of the legator as expressed in the Will.
+Surplus income remaining after bursaries have been awarded in any given year may be either made available for student support grants for medical students at College, or reinvested in the